 Because adjusters don’t have in-depth knowledge when it comes to flat roofs, the burden of proof falls heavily on you as the contractor.
 For example, if the adjuster doesn’t include enough modified bitumen, because he/she doesn’t understand how it is installed or ordered, you need to submit supporting documents – measurements, code requirements, core samples, invoices, etc. – that prove these funds and additional materials are needed.

-So, what do you need to submit to get your flat roofing jobs approved?
+So, what do you need to do to correctly perform a flat roof inspection?

 1. Inspection Checklist & Measurements.
 At Elite, we require a filled out inspection checklist for all flat roof jobs.
 Why?
 We need to know what types of products are currently on the roof and how they are applied.
 We also need to know what type of penetrations the roof has.
 For example, the number of drains, pipe jacks, exhaust vents, etc.

 Measurements are super important when it comes to ordering the correct amount of materials, and for proving to adjusters why you need that amount.
 For flat roofs, the wall height is especially important to determine how much material to install.
-The wall could be anywhere between 1 and 6 feet high and most times this is left off of an adjuster’s scope of loss.
+The wall could be anywhere between 1 and 6 feet high and is often overlooked by inexperienced inspectors.

 3. Roof Core Sample.
 We recommend taking a core sample to give us a better indication of what lies beneath the top layer.
 A roof core sample is a process in which you bore or drill out a two-inch diameter hole in the flat roof, from the top layer to the deck, in order to see how many layers of roofing material and insulation exist.
-Core samples are critical to establish how much labor and debris charges should be included on the Xactimate estimate and, when documented correctly, it is very difficult for the adjuster to deny those funds.
+Core samples are critical to establish how much labor and debris charges should be included on the Xactimate estimate and, when documented correctly, the facts speak for themselves.

 Core samples are typically taken with a tool known as a core cutter, roof core sample tool, or a roof core sampler.
 Roof core sample tools can be manually operated or attached as a drill bit and range in price from $50 to $200.